elianyperez/PersonalWebsite/content/post/Blog_Post/index.md

 ---

 In our latest blog post, we delve into how facial cues impact trust decisions.
-This topic brings to light the intriguing interplay between appearance and perception in social interactions.
+This topic brings to light the intriguing interplay between social visual sues and perception in social interactions.

 For more insights, check out the post [here](https://go.nature.com/47IDHVy).